Joint Chiefs of Staff: World War II

 The Joint Chiefs of Staff in an annual meeting with the commanders of unified and specified command in the JCS meeting room, also known as "The Tank" on 15 January 1981.

 Each of the members of the original Joint Chiefs was a four-star flag or general officer in his service branch.
-By the end of the war each had been promoted: Leahy and King to fleet admiral; Marshall and Arnold to general of the Army.
+By the end of the war, each had been promoted: Leahy and King to fleet admiral; Marshall and Arnold to general of the Army.
 Arnold was later appointed to the grade of general of the Air Force.

 One of the Joint Chiefs of Staff's committees was the Joint Strategic Survey Committee.
-This commmittee, "one of the most influential planning agencies in the wartime armed forces", was an extraordinary JCS committee that existed from 1942 until 1947.
+This committee, "one of the most influential planning agencies in the wartime armed forces", was an extraordinary JCS committee that existed from 1942 until 1947.
 Members included Lieutenant General Stanley D. Embick, U.S. Army, chairman, 1942–1946, Vice Admiral Russell Willson, U.S. Navy, 1942–1945, Vice Admiral Theodore Stark Wilkinson, U.S. Navy, 1946, and Major General Muir S. Fairchild, U.S. Army Air Force, 1942–?.

 National Security Act of 1947

-With the end of World War II, the Joint Chiefs of Staff was officially established under the National Security Act of 1947.
+With the end of World War II, the Joint Chiefs of Staff were officially established under the National Security Act of 1947.
 Per the National Security Act, the JCS consisted of a chairman, the chief of staff of the Army, the chief of staff of the Air Force (which was established as a separate service by the same Act), and the chief of naval operations.
 The commandant of the Marine Corps was to be consulted on matters concerning the Corps, but was not a regular member; General Lemuel C. Shepherd, Jr., Commandant in 1952–55, was the first to sit as an occasional member.
 The law was amended during the term of General Louis H. Wilson, Jr. (1975–79), making the commandant a full-time JCS member in parity with the other three DoD services.

 Goldwater–Nichols Act of 1986

-The position of vice chairman was created by the Goldwater–Nichols Act of 1986 to complement the Chief of the Joint Chiefs of Staff, as well as to delegate some of the chairman's responsibilities, particularly resource allocation through the Joint Requirements Oversight Council.
+The position of vice chairman was created by the Goldwater–Nichols Act of 1986 to complement the chairman of the Joint Chiefs of Staff, as well as to delegate some of the chairman's responsibilities, particularly resource allocation through the Joint Requirements Oversight Council.